yt-project/yt/doc/source/visualizing/manual_plotting.rst

 Gaussian Smoothing
 ~~~~~~~~~~~~~~~~~~

-.. function:: apply_gauss_beam(self, nbeam=30, sigma=2.0)
+.. function:: apply_gauss_beam(self, sigma=2.0)

    (This is a proxy for
    :class:`~yt.visualization.fixed_resolution_filters.FixedResolutionBufferGaussBeamFilter`.)

-    This filter convolves the FRB with 2d Gaussian that is "nbeam" pixel wide
-    and has standard deviation "sigma".
+    This filter convolves the FRB with 2d Gaussian that has standard deviation "sigma".

 White Noise
 ~~~~~~~~~~~